Games & Quizzes

 /pəˈziSH(ə)n/

-Person's opinion or attitude about something. put or arrange in particular position.
+Person's job or status level. put or arrange in particular position.

 /dəˈɡrē/